 - Write down a list of questions to take with you to the appointment.

 - Ask a friend or loved one to go to the appointment with you.

-During the visit with the second doctor, you may want to:
+During your visit with the second doctor, you may want to:

-- Tell the doctor what surgery you're considering.
+- Tell the doctor what surgery your first doctor recommended.

 - Tell the doctor what tests you already had.

 - Ask the questions you have on your list.
 Encourage your friend or loved one to ask any questions that he or she may have.

 What if the first & second opinions are different?